LADCode2021/pp5-vape-city/README.md

 # Deployment

-I followed the following steps to deploy my project to a live environment:
+I developed this site in GitPod first being setup from GitPod Chrome extension interacting with GitHub using the Code Institute template.
+Once at the correct stage I followed the following steps to deploy my project to a production environment (Heroku):

 1. Created new Elephant database
     1. Logged in to ElephantSQL.com